The City of Moncton is committed to building and maintaining constructive relationships with all of its employees.

 - The City has received Notice to Bargain from CHEA/PSAC.
 Collective Agreement expires December 31, 2020.

-- Negotiations are ongoing and the bargaining committee has met 8 times.
-No negotiation dates were scheduled from April to August due to COVID-19.
+- Negotiations are currently ongoing and the bargaining committee has met 12 times since December 2020.

 What is a collective agreement?

 A collective agreement is a written contract between an employer and a union which contains the terms and conditions of employment (e.g. rates of pay, rights and obligations) that apply to all members of the particular group of employees represented by the union also known as bargaining unit.